forcedotcom/sf-pack/README.md

 EXAMPLES
   $ sf package build -o options/package-options.json -x manifest/package-acu.xml -u myOrgAlias
-      Builds a SFDX package file (./manifest/package.xml) which contains all the metadata from the myOrgAlias.
+      Builds a SF package file (./manifest/package.xml) which contains all the metadata from the myOrgAlias.
       The options defined (options/package-options.json) are honored when building the package.

   $ sf package build -f deploy
-      Builds a SFDX package file (./manifest/package.xml) from the MDAPI formatted data in the deploy folder .
+      Builds a SF package file (./manifest/package.xml) from the MDAPI formatted data in the deploy folder .
 ```

 ## `sf package merge`